drashti2023/Sem2_WebDesigning/README.md

 # Sem2_WebDesigning
-All labs and practise codes.
+All labs and practice codes.